sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-iot-edge-vm.md

 In IoT Edge, these services run directly on cross-platform IoT devices.
 This enables you to run your IoT solution securely and at scale in the cloud or offline.

 This tutorial shows you how to prepare an IoT Edge device in an Azure VM.
-The IoT Edge instance runs the live video analytics modules that the Azure IoT Central public safety application template uses.
+The IoT Edge instance runs the live video analytics modules that the Azure IoT Central security and safety video analytics application template uses.

 In this tutorial, you learn how to:
 > [!div class="checklist"]